Lots of people have questions about their penis, and whether it’s normal. You may wonder why you do (or do not) have foreskin around your penis.

 If it’s done for a teen or adult, it’s usually done by a urologist.

-If I’m not circumcised, are there any problems I should watch for?
+If I’m not circumcised, is there anything I should do differently to practice good hygiene?